kimtore/pms/README.md

 [![codecov](https://codecov.io/gh/ambientsound/pms/branch/master/graph/badge.svg)](https://codecov.io/gh/ambientsound/pms/branch/master)
 [![License](https://img.shields.io/github/license/ambientsound/pms.svg)](LICENSE)

-Practical Music Search is an interactive console-based client for the [Music Player Daemon](https://www.musicpd.org/), written in Go.
-The interface is similar to Vim, and features lightning fast full-text searches, sorting, custom colors, configurable layouts, visual selection, keyboard shortcuts, and much more.
+Practical Music Search is an interactive console client for the [Music Player Daemon](https://www.musicpd.org/), written in Go.
+Its interface is similar to Vim, and aims to be fast, configurable, and practical.

+PMS has many features that involves sorting, searching and navigating.
+It is designed to let you navigate your music collection in an effective way.
+Some of the features currently implemented are:

+* Vim-style look and feel!
+* Can be configured to consume a very minimal amount of screen space.
+* MPD player controls: play, add, pause, stop, next, prev, volume.
+* Comprehensive customizable topbar, tag headers, text styles, colors, keyboard bindings.
+* Fast library search.
+Supports UTF-8 normalization, fuzzy search, and scoring.
+* Selecting songs, both by _visual mode_ and manual selection.
+* Many forms of songlist manipulation, such as copying, filtering, and sorting.
+* Basic readline functionality when typing, including history.

+## Project status

+PMS is in _alpha_ stage, and is a work in progress.
+A more feature complete, but older, version can be found in the `0.42.x` branch.

 This software was previously written in C++.
 The master branch now contains a rewrite, currently implemented in Go.
-This branch is still somewhat experimental, and much of the old functionality is missing (see [Roadmap](#roadmap)), but it is under rapid development, and is usable for basic tasks and a little more.
-The full-text search is very fast; consider giving it a try!
+The current goal of the Go implementation is to implement most of the features found in the 0.42 branch.

+This functionality is present in the `0.42.x` branch, but missing in master:

+* Basic player controls: consume, repeat, single, random.
+* Automatic add to queue when queue is nearing end.
+* Copy and paste.
+* Tab completion.
+* Reading configuration files.
+* Remote playlist management.
+* Configuration and command documentation.
+* ...and probably more.

-## Running
+## Getting started

 You are assumed to have a working [Go development environment](https://golang.org/doc/install).
 PMS requires Go >= 1.8.